Technigo/project-happy-thoughts-api/README.md

 - GET '/' - start
 - GET '/endpoints' - provides all endpoints
 - GET '/thoughts' - endpoint returns a maximum of 20 thoughts, sorted by the time of creation to show the most recent thoughts first.
 - POST '/thoughts' - endpoint for posting new Happy Thoughts.
-Possibility to add categories and the author's name.
+Possibility to choose a category for the thought and add the author's name.
 - POST ':thoughtId/like' - endpoint to increase the amount of likes on each individual thought